 The National Shrine of Our Lady of Mount Carmel in Middletown, NY is honored to display a new portrait of Venerable Mary Angeline Teresa, O. Carm., or Mother Angeline, as she is fondly remembered by the Carmelite Community.
 Below the portrait is a plaque with the inscription “Daughter of Carmel – Mother to the Aged – Friend of Priests, Pray for Us.”
 The original painting was done by Robert Whelan in 2011.

-On January 21st the Carmelite Sisters for the Aged and Infirm celebrated the memory of their foundress, Venerable Mary Angeline Teresa, who was born and died on that day.
-This year, they celebrated her 123rd birthday and 30th anniversary of death.
-Venerable Mary Angeline Teresa founded the Carmelite Sisters for the Aged and Infirm in 1929 to offer a different type of care and ministry to the elderly.
+As the founder of the Carmelite Sisters for the Aged and Infirm in 1929, Venerable Mary Angeline Teresa was able to offer a different type of care and ministry to the elderly.
 Her vision and mission bore fruit and her spiritual daughters, along with their lay staff, continue this same mission of compassionate care to the Aged and Infirm today.

 Carmelite Friars - North American Province of Saint Elias - P.O.
 Box 3079, Middletown, New York 10940-0890, Tel:(845) 344-2223, Fax: (845) 344-2210